 We encounter more water crossings.
 Grumpy Brian has been with us since the muddy crossing yesterday afternoon.
 One muddy crossing triggers Grumpy Brian and an argument with Ben ensues.
 Eventually we get to faster gravel roads.
 With the cross wind we can ride closer together since the dust is blown away.
 My neck gets tired holding my head/helmet up against the wind.
 Montello is shrouded in dust as we approach.
 We pick up some food and gas, then head up Patterson Pass to Mt Patterson.

 Several jets fly above as we climb.
 They fly low and are very loud.
 The route has a way point marked “steep downhill.”
 The climb is gradual, making the steep downhill very obvious.
 It’s loose and long.
 The steepest part is up at the top, which makes going up this slope much more difficult than going down.
 Ben goes first, a little too fast.
-He can’t steer around the obstacles, looses the rear, and falls over.
+He can’t steer around the obstacles, loses the rear, and falls over.
 I go slow and make it down fine.
 The road on the other side is fast.
 We get to Wendover before 5pm.
 After gassing up and getting supplies, I check the weather to see when the wind will die down.
 It says 25 mph wind with gusts up to 35 mph until midnight.
 This doesn’t bode well for camping, especially since Ben’s tent is damaged.
 We decide to get rooms instead across the street at Montego Bay Hotel and Casino.
 We’re in the Nevada side of town (thus there’s a casino) but my phone still shows Mountain Time.
 Ben and Brian have dinner downstairs and bring my food up to me in the room.

 My hands are dry from the dust and I scratch my right eye when brushing an eye lash out.
 The bump is gone and the scratch hurts less Friday morning, but my eye tears when I have it open.
 We have a long day today, 190 miles.
 Brian is outside and loaded up when Ben and I start bringing our luggage down.
 Usually Brian is the one we wait for in the morning.
 It’s cold today 40-50 degrees, but not windy like Thursday.
 We’re riding fast and we’re all chilly.
 Morgan Pass takes us through the Goshute Mountains.
 On the way down into Goshute Valley, we see a dozen wild horses.
 In the valley there are about 80 more.